Shipping Forecast: Area forecasts

-With the information provided in the Shipping Forecast it is possible to compile a pressure chart for the coasts of northwestern Europe.
-Extended shipping forecasts (0520 and 0048) also include weather reports from a list of additional coastal stations and automatic weather logging stations, which are known by their names, such as "Channel Light Vessel Automatic"; these are the Coastal Weather Stations.
+Coastal weather stations and inshore waters

+Extended shipping forecasts (00:48 and 05:20) also include weather reports from coastal weather stations followed by a forecast for the inshore waters of the United Kingdom.
 This additional information does not fall within the 350/380-word restriction.
-(RTÉ Radio 1 broadcasts similar coastal reports for Ireland).

-The extended forecast also includes an inshore waters forecast.

-Frequencies

-The Shipping Forecast is broadcast on BBC Radio 4 because its longwave signal can be received clearly at sea all around the British Isles regardless of time of day or radio conditions.
-For the same reason, the Shipping Forecast was broadcast in the BBC National Programme until September 1939, and then after the Second World War on the BBC Light Programme (later BBC Radio 2) until November 1978: these services were all broadcast on longwave.
-When BBC Radio 4 took over the longwave frequency from Radio 2 on 23 November 1978, the Shipping Forecast was moved to Radio 4 to keep it broadcasting on longwave.

-Before closedown
+The reports for coastal weather stations use the following format: name of the station, wind direction/speed, precipitation (if any), visibility in miles, barometric pressure, and trend in pressure.
+For example, "Machrihanish Automatic.
+West by south 6, rain, 1 mile, 981, falling more slowly."

+The inshore waters forecast begins with a summary of the general situation, followed by forecasts for coastal sections, moving clockwise, using a format similar to that used for sea areas.

+"Sailing By"

-The last broadcast of the Shipping Forecast at 0048 each day is traditionally preceded by the playing of "Sailing By", a light orchestral piece by Ronald Binge.
+The 00:48 Shipping Forecast, at the end of the broadcast day, is traditionally preceded by the playing of "Sailing By", a light orchestral piece by Ronald Binge.
 This is only very rarely omitted, generally when the schedule is running late.
-Though occasionally played in full, it is common for only a section of the piece to be broadcast; that section being the length required to fill the gap between the previous programme's ending and the start of the forecast at precisely 0048.
+Though occasionally played in full, it is common for only a section of the piece to be broadcast; that section being the length required to fill the gap between the previous programme's ending and the start of the forecast at precisely 00:48.
 "Sailing By" serves as an identification tool – it is distinctive and as such assists anyone attempting to tune in.
-The forecast is then followed by the national anthem "God Save the King" and the closedown of the station for the day, with the BBC World Service taking over the frequencies after the pips of the Greenwich Time Signal at 0100.
+The forecast is then followed by a more general weather report, the sign-off, traditionally ending with the presenter wishing the audience a good night, the national anthem "God Save the King" and the closedown of the station for the day, with the BBC World Service taking over the frequencies after the pips of the Greenwich Time Signal at 01:00.

-"Mini" shipping forecast, maritime safety
+Related forecasts

-The Shipping Forecast should not be confused with similar broadcasts given by HM Coastguard to vessels at sea tuned into marine VHF and MF radio frequencies.
+Similar broadcasts are given by HM Coastguard to vessels at sea tuned into marine VHF and MF radio frequencies.
 HM Coastguard's broadcasts can only be heard by vessels or persons using or tuned into marine VHF and MF radio frequencies, whereas the Shipping Forecast can be heard by anyone tuned into BBC Radio 4.
 The Coastguard's broadcasts follow the same format as the shipping forecast using the same terminology and style, but the information only normally applies to the area sector or region covered by that particular Coastguard Co-ordination Centre (such as the Bristol Channel, for instance).

-Announcements of pending broadcasts by HMCG are given on marine channel 16 VHF and is announced with "Securite.
+Announcements of pending broadcasts by HM Coastguard are given on marine channel 16 VHF and are announced with (e.g.), "Sécurité.
 All stations.
 This is Milford Haven Coastguard...
 For the Maritime Safety Information, list on Channel 62.
 This is Milford Haven Coastguard."